luchob/monitoring-poc/README.md

   * Spring/Prometheus integration - API-s.
   * The role of Spring Actuator.
   * logging with Logback.
-  * Quick introduction of small and simple Angular UI dashboard reading from the source of wisdom.
+  * Quick introduction of small and simple Angular UI dashboard reading from the source of wisdom (alternative to postman).
 This part will be utterly neglected.
   * Integrating with Prometheus and Grafana.
   * Building a sample dashboard showing some metrics coming from the Spring service.